JYunth/web3musk-hhgoa/README.md

 The BTC wallet is an OTA (one time address) wallet which gets automatically generated and filled at the bottom field using the same signer as the WBTC wallet.

 Then, swap BTC to WBTC to get some funds on the WBTC wallet.
-The OTA wallet used in the first swap will be the source of the funds for the second swap.
+The OTA BTC wallet used in the first swap will be the source of the funds for the second swap.